Phoenix Construction Accident Attorney

 Construction sites can also be hazardous for civilians.
 Passersby may face unique hazards when driving through or walking under construction sites.
 Construction companies and all their contractors have a responsibility to make the site reasonably safe for civilians.
 Failure to do so may give rise to a personal injury claim.

 If you or a loved one recently experienced an injury on a construction site as an employee or a passerby, you may have grounds for a personal injury claim.
-Contact the attorneys at Begam Marks & Traulsen, P.A., to arrange a free case evaluation.
+The injury attorneys in Phoenix at Begam Marks & Traulsen, P.A. are here to help.
+Contact us today to arrange a free case evaluation.